premkpavuluri/microservices-research/members/ashritha.md

   3,800 products worldwide and subsidiaries in all countries of the world

-  - Migrating to microservices helped to connect entities in different continents and support their growth.
+  - Migrating helped to connect entities in different continents and support their growth.

 - eBay